Bukixo/udemy-angular4/typescript/typescript.md

     //tyepscipt compiler will then generate this field for us. therefore we can delete
     // this.x = x;
     // this.y = y
-    // as we would jusyt eb repeating ourselves
+    // as we would just be repeating ourselves
   }

   draw() {